matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 {% endhighlight %}

-Now, go to your models and make 'em look like this...
+Go to your models and make 'em look like this...

 {% highlight ruby %}
 class Physician < ActiveRecord::Base